Skip to content

 Are your liability limits matched to your assets, or to Texas minimums?

 Technical Detail State minimums protect you legally.
 They do not protect your assets.
-A serious multi-vehicle accident with multiple injured parties or a single accident with significant medical costs can exhaust 30/60/25 in a single hospital visit.
+A serious multi-vehicle accident with multiple injured parties, or a single accident with significant medical costs, can exhaust 30/60/25 in a single hospital visit.
 If you cause a serious accident and your liability limits run out, you are personally responsible for the difference and the other driver can sue you.
-Texas operates on a modified comparative fault rule: if you are found 51 percent or more at fault, you are barred from recovering anything yourself.
-For Established Homeowners and high-net-worth households, McDade typically starts at 100/300/100, often supplemented by a personal umbrella policy of $1M to $5M depending on net worth, public profile, and risk exposure.
+Texas operates on a modified comparative fault rule.
+If you are found 51 percent or more at fault, you are barred from recovering anything yourself.
+For Established Homeowners and high-net-worth households, McDade typically starts at 100/300/100, often supplemented by a personal umbrella policy of $1 million to $5 million depending on net worth, public profile, and risk exposure.
 The premium difference between Texas minimums and 100/300/100 is often smaller than people expect.
 The asset protection difference is enormous.

 Charles in Plain English